 Using Observatory#

 Observatory is a graphical listener for Constellation.
-This tutorial demonstrates how to use Observatory to listen to log message from multiple satellites and how to filter for specific log messages.
+This tutorial demonstrates how to use Observatory to receive log message from multiple satellites and how to filter for specific log messages.

 See also